ObiyaDev/obiya-examples/README.md

-### PDF RAG Agent using Motia, Docling and Weaviate
+### PDF RAG Agent using Obiya, Docling and Weaviate

 An LLM chat-like question-answering system with RAG (Retrieval-Augmented Generation) to provide accurate answers from PDF documents.
 The system leverages Docling to parse and intelligently chunk PDF documents, Weaviate as a vector database to store vectorized chunks, and OpenAI for embeddings and text generation.